Tufa Shujineng's Rebellion: Early rebel success

 In April or May 271, Shujineng was joined by the tribes of Beidi (北地; in present-day Qingyang, Gansu) in his invasion of Jincheng (金城; around present-day Yuzhong County, Gansu).
 The Inspector of Liang, Qian Hong, led his troops to fight Shujineng's forces, but the Qiang troops within Qian's army, dissatisfied by his mistreatment of them, rebelled and join Shujineng.
 Shujineng, Baihuwen and Yaolanni defeated and killed Qian Hong at Mount Qing (青山; located in Huan county, Gansu) after surrounding his army.
 Yang Xin was then made the new Inspector of Liang.

 In 272, the Administrator of Dunhuang, Yin Qu (尹璩), died.
 Yang Xin petitioned that the Prefect of Dunhuang, Liang Cheng (梁澄), succeed to Yin Qu's office.
-However, an Officer of Merit, Song Zhi (宋質), deposed Liang Cheng and replaced him with the Consultant, Linghu Feng (令狐豐).
+However, an Officer of Merit, Song Zhi (宋質), deposed Liang Cheng and replaced him with the consultant, Linghu Feng (令狐豐).
 Yang Xin led his soldiers to campaign against Linghu Feng, but he was defeated by Song Zhi's army.

-Previously, Deng Ai had repaired paraphets and built many forts in Liang and Yong provinces for defensive purposes during his time.
+Previously, Deng Ai had repaired parapets and built many forts in Liang and Yong provinces for defensive purposes during his time.
 After Shujineng's rebellion broke out, many officials and local residents took refuge in these forts.

 Reactions in Jin court

 The rebellion in Qin and Liang caused much worry for Emperor Wu.
 In 271, two of his ministers, Ren Kai (任愷) and Yu Chun (庾純), attempted to undermine their political enemy, Jia Chong, by recommending to Emperor Wu that he be sent to lead the fight against Shujineng.
 Emperor Wu agreed and even issued an edict appointing Jia Chong to the necessary positions.
-In the edict, it was stated in regard to the rebellion that, "Although we have faced attacks from Wu and Shu, never have we endured one to this extent."
 Jia Chong was distressed by Emperor Wu's decision, but with Xun Xu's help, he was able to remain in Luoyang after securing a marriage between his daughter, Jia Nanfeng, and Emperor Wu's heir, Sima Zhong.
-In 275, when the general, Yang Hu, submitted his petition advocating for the invasion of Jin's rival state, Eastern Wu, he was strongly opposed by Jia Chong and his partisans, who argued that quelling the rebellion in Qin and Liang should be of greater priority.
+When the general, Yang Hu, submitted his petition advocating for the invasion of Jin's rival state, Eastern Wu, he was strongly opposed by many other ministers, who argued that quelling the rebellion in Qin and Liang should be of greater priority.